gabrielesh/collectionbuilder-workshop/README.md

 - All lessons
     - proofread, evaluate for style by 3/27
 - Make videos
     - Video versions of the 5 asynchronous lessons?
-(Gabriele)
+(Gabriele).
+If so, complete by the convening.
     - Live recording of workshop sequence training for next term.
+(Finish editing by 1 week after workshops end)

-## Schedule workshops
+## Schedule Spring 2022 workshops
 - Check in with Mattie (Kate)
 - Get on calendar (Kate's student if posted to DREAM Lab)
 - Get on UIdaho calendar (Gabriele will reach out to Olivia)